 Definition of a Postdoctoral Research Fellow at the University of Cape Town

 Postdoctoral Research Fellowships are normally awarded to individuals within five years of having achieved a doctoral degree.
-Postdoctoral Research Fellows are neither students, nor employees of the University.
+Postdoctoral Research Fellows are individuals who undertake research and gain professional experience for a future academic career, under the supervision and mentorship of a Principal Investigator.
 Fellowships are negotiable up to 3 years after which extension of tenure may, under exceptional circumstances, be considered for up to a maximum of five years.
+A sixth year of registration cannot be considered.
 The purpose of the Postdoctoral Research Fellowship is to provide an opportunity for experiential learning in research, which may serve as a path for further academic and professional development.

 What a Fellowship entails